 Check out Alaska Element!
 They’ll deliver a package of boots, snow pants, and a jacket to your hotel or airport.

 The tour really isn’t for toddlers.
-It is long, the weather may be bad, there may be too much talking and running reindeer.
-If you just want to see reindeer there are probably better places to go.
-But remember if you do decide to bring your toddlers, please keep in mind that they must be supervised at all times.
+The tour is over an hour in length, the weather may be bad, there may be too much talking.
+Plus, running reindeer!
+If you just want to see reindeer there are probably better places to take young children.
+Please remember if you do decide to bring your toddlers, please keep in mind that they must be supervised at all times.
 In addition, children under 3 must stay in a backpack carrier for their safety.

 We’re sorry to hear that!
 Although it doesn’t happen often, we do offer a full refund if you are unsatisfied.

 The walking distance itself is not long, but you will be outside for over an hour.
-For this reason, we highly recommend you come prepared for the cold weather and dress accordingly.
+For this reason, we ask that you come prepared for the weather.

 Because the ranch is also our home, we, unfortunately, cannot accept walk-ins.
 Our tours are available by reservation only and can be booked online.
 For same-day booking, please check online to see if spots are still available, then call us at 1-907-455-4998 and leave a message.